This guide explains how to install, migrate, or upgrade to Anthos Service Mesh

 By default, the script enables Workload Identity on your cluster.
 Workload Identity is the recommended method of calling Google APIs.
 Enabling Workload Identity changes the way calls from your workloads to Google APIs are secured, as described in Workload Identity limitations.

-If you are doing a new installation and plan to use Anthos Service Mesh certificate authority (Mesh CA), you can use the environ workload identity pool as an alternative to GKE workload identity.
-To use Mesh CA with environ (Preview), you need to either follow the steps in Registering a cluster before running the script or include the
+If you are doing a new installation and plan to use Anthos Service Mesh certificate authority (Mesh CA), you can use the fleet workload identity pool as an alternative to GKE workload identity.
+To use Mesh CA with the fleet workload identity pool (Preview), you need to either follow the steps in Registering a cluster before running the script or include the

 --enable-registrationflag when you run the script to let the script register the cluster to the project that the cluster is in.
-For an example of running the script to use the environ workload identity pool, see Enable Mesh CA with environ.
+For an example of running the script, see Enable Mesh CA with the fleet workload identity pool.